idrmhyprbls/PyroChess/README.md

 ## FEATURES

-> See RELEASE.md for a thorough list
+  - See RELEASE.md for a thorough list.

-  1. Command line interface
-  2. TODO

 ## VERSIONS & RELEASE

+  - See `pyrochess -h` or `pyrochess -V` for latest version.
-  - See metadata.py for latest version, & RELEASE.md for descriptions.
+  - See RELEASE.md for release descriptions.

 ## HELP, USAGE, WARNING, & NOTES

+  - Run `pyrochess -h`.
   - See metadata.py, or read the doc's with pydoc.
-  - Examining/running `./examples/quickstart.sh` should get you started.

 ## CONTRIBUTING